James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 also aside of Apple platforms, these APIs are virtually useless.

-to run these on other non-apple machines, you need to tweak and install macOS on x86-64 platforms with GPU support.
+to run these on other non-apple machines, you need to tweak and install macOS on x86-64 platforms with GPU support, which will definitely not taking any advantage of huge shared RAM with CPU, and may run poorly on CoreML/CreateML, may not support deepspeed.

 ## tensorflow with m1 support